apigrate/dao/README.md

 # mysqlutils
-A library that simplifies working with MySQL databases (carries dependency on `mysql`).
+A library that simplifies working with MySQL databases (it does carry a dependency on the [`mysql`](https://www.npmjs.com/package/mysql)) package.
 It provides promise-based functions making it easy to get objects out of database table rows with intuitive language.

 # What it does.
 Work directly on any table in your mysql database using any of the following functions, summarized as follows: